themattharris/tmhOAuth/README.md

 # tmhOAuth

-An OAuth 1.0A library written in PHP by @themattharris
+An OAuth 1.0A library written in PHP by @themattharris, specifically for use with the Twitter API.

 **Disclaimer**: This project is a work in progress and may contain bugs.